kunlecreates/ace-next/README.md

 - CI builds and pushes images to GitHub Container Registry (GHCR) on pushes to main as `ghcr.io/kunlecreates/ace-next:latest` and a `:sha` tag.

+Notes:
+- The Dockerfile now creates an empty `public/` directory in the builder stage to support repos without static assets while still copying it in the runner stage.

 ## Kubernetes deploy (Helm)

 - Chart: `charts/acegrocer`